Conservatives seek to put strings on new Kansas school funds

 The Kansas Supreme Court ruled last year that the state’s education funding remains inadequate despite increases in recent years.
 It gave the state’s attorneys until April 15 to report in writing how lawmakers addressed the problem.

-“Many of us don’t subscribe to that theory, that if you just add more money and you do the same thing you’ve always done, you’re going to get a different result,” said state Rep. Kristey Williams, the House committee’s chairwoman, a Wichita-area Republican.
+“Many of us don’t subscribe to that theory, that if you just add more money and you do the same thing you’ve always done, you’re going to get a different result,” said state Rep. Kristey Williams, a Wichita-area Republican who is the House committee’s chairwoman.
 “It’s not just how much money you put in.
 It’s how the money is used.”

 The new House bill would allow parents of bullied public school students to claim state tax dollars for their local public school as a scholarship for another school.